pzhaojohnson/rnacanvas.draw.style/README.md

 attributes.applyTo(circle);

 // attribute removed
 circle.getAttribute('stroke-dasharray'); // null
 ```

 Attributes should be specified in an object.

 However, to facilitate the processing of user inputs,
-the `SVGElementAttributes` class constructor can receive data in invalid formats (without throwing).
+the `SVGElementAttributes` class can receive data in invalid formats (without throwing).

 Invalid data are ignored.